Top Mistakes During Impotence Treatment – Medication for better Results

 Q: Is every 12 hours the same as twice a day?

-A: Yes, taking medication every 12 hours means taking it twice a day, ideally 12 hours apart.
+A: Yes, taking medication every 12 hours means taking it twice daily, ideally 12 hours apart.
 However, “twice daily” might sometimes be interpreted more loosely as morning and evening.

 Q: What does “take as needed” mean on a prescription?